 This book incorporates the most important contemporary research papers on white sharks into a single peer-reviewed book.
-For more information and to order click here
+To order click here:

 The Marine Conservation Science Institute (MCSI) is a non-profit 501(c)(3) organization.
 MCSI is founded on the belief that focused research can make a difference in how we view and manage our marine resources.
 We are committed to working towards the goal of sustainable fisheries and a healthy marine environment for future generations to enjoy.